 The Rev. Dr. T.D.
-Skip Hodges is a missionary of the General Board of Global Ministries assigned to work with the Evangelical Methodist Church in Bolivia (EMCB).
+Skip Hodges is a missionary of the General Board of Global Ministries assigned as a pastor and chaplain with the Evangelical Methodist Church of Argentina.

 Born in Hereford, Texas, Skip attended McMurry College (now University) in Abilene, receiving his B.A. in 1988.
 He went on to attend Asbury Theological Seminary in Kentucky, graduating in 1992, and then received a Doctor of Ministry degree from Oblate School of Theology, San Antonio, in 2009.

 Skip is a clergy member of the New Mexico Annual Conference, and served as a pastor of five United Methodist charges in New Mexico, Northwest Texas, and Kentucky over a 20-year period.
-He earlier was engaged in television production.
-Skip is also a certified emergency medical technician.
+Earlier, he was engaged in television production, and has been a certified emergency medical technician and volunteer firefighter.

 : New Mexico Annual Conference